Mill Park

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Mill Park has 153 active public transport stops serving a mix of train and bus services.
-These stops are covered by 13 routes that collectively facilitate 7,376 weekly passenger trips.
-Transport accessibility is rated excellent, with residents on average located 186 meters from the nearest stop.
+Mill Park has 153 active public transport stops serving a mix of bus routes.
+These are operated by 13 individual routes, collectively facilitating 7,376 weekly passenger trips.
+The area's transport accessibility is rated excellent, with residents typically located 186 meters from the nearest stop.
+Most residents commute outward due to its residential nature, with cars being the dominant mode at 91%.
+Vehicle ownership averages 1.6 per dwelling, higher than the regional average.
+According to the 2021 Census, 22.6% of residents work from home, which may reflect COVID-19 conditions.

-Service frequency averages 1,053 trips per day across all routes, translating to approximately 48 weekly trips per individual stop.
+Service frequency averages 1,053 trips per day across all routes, equating to approximately 48 weekly trips per individual stop.
+The map accompanying the analysis shows the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport